-- (b)(A) The House Committee on Conduct is established, consisting of four Representatives and six alternates.
-Two Representatives and three alternates must be from the majority party and two Representatives and three alternates must be from the minority party.
-Each Representative must be appointed by majority vote of the House of Representatives to serve on the committee or to serve as an alternate, following being nominated by any Representative.
-The majority and minority caucus leaders shall each nominate at least one Representative to serve as a committee member from their caucus. - (B) At the time the House of Representatives determines membership of the committee, the House shall appoint one of the committee members from the majority party and one of the committee members from the minority party to be cochairpersons of the House Committee on Conduct.
-If a cochairperson is unable to serve as cochairperson, the other member from the same party shall serve as acting cochairperson until the initial cochairperson is again able to serve as cochairperson or until the House approves the appointment of another cochairperson.
+(b)(A) The House Committee on Conduct is established, consisting of four $\mathbf{5}$ Representatives and [two] six alternates.
+Two Representatives and [one al-6 ternate] three alternates must be from the majority party and two Repre-7 sentatives and [one alternate] three alternates must be from the minority 8 party.
+Each Representative must be appointed by majority vote of the House 9 of Representatives to serve on the committee or to serve as an alternate, 10 following being nominated by any Representative.
+The majority and minority 11 12caucus leaders shall each nominate at least one Representative to serve as a committee member from their caucus.
+13

-[(B)] (C) The House Committee on Conduct shall perform those functions assigned by this rule to carry out the purposes of Article IV, section 15, of the Oregon Constitution, for the House of Representatives.
+(B) The House Committee on Conduct shall perform those functions assigned by this rule to carry out the purposes of Article IV, section 15, of the Oregon Constitution, for the House of Representatives.

-[(C)] (D) The House of Representatives shall appoint members of the House Committee on Conduct within 15 days after the date of the convening of an organizational session of the odd-numbered year regular session of the Legislative Assembly, as soon as practicable after a vacancy occurs or as soon as practicable after this rule takes effect.
+17 (C) The House of Representatives shall appoint members of the House 18 Committee on Conduct within 15 days after the date of the convening of an 19 organizational session of the odd-numbered year regular session of the Leg-20 islative Assembly, as soon as practicable after a vacancy occurs or as soon 21 as practicable after this rule takes effect.

 (c) The members of the Senate Committee on Conduct and the members of the House Committee on Conduct shall together comprise the Joint Committee on Conduct.
-The Joint Committee on Conduct shall perform the duties assigned to the joint committee under chapter 604, Oregon Laws 2019, or this rule.
+The Joint Committee on Conduct shall perform the duties assigned to the joint committee under chapter [] 604, Oregon Laws 2019 [(Enrolled House Bill 3377) (as amended by HB 3377-9 amendments)], or this rule.

-(d)(A) When a member of a committee on conduct is named as a respondent under this rule, the member shall be recused from service as a member of the committee or as a member of the joint committee until the matter is resolved.
+(d)(A) When a member of a committee on conduct is named as a respondent under this rule, the member [may not serve] shall be recused from service as a member of the committee or as a member of the joint committee until the matter is resolved.

-(B) When a member of a committee on conduct is a complainant or is identified as an impacted party in a final report in a matter that is pending before a committee on conduct, the member shall be recused from participating in the matter as a committee member.
+1 (B) When a member of a committee on conduct is a complainant 2 or is identified as an impacted party in a final report in a matter that 3 is pending before a committee on conduct, the member shall be 4 recused from participating in the matter as a committee member.

-(e) If an alternate is required to serve as a member of a committee on conduct, the specific alternate shall be selected so as to preserve the balance of committee membership between majority party and minority party members and thereafter in the order in which the alternate was appointed to be an alternate.
+5 (e) If an alternate is required to serve as a member of a committee 6 on conduct, the specific alternate shall be selected so as to preserve 7 the balance of committee membership between majority party and 8 minority party members and thereafter in the order in which the al-9 ternate was appointed to be an alternate.

-(18) Respectful workplace policies.
+10 (18) Respectful workplace policies.

-(a) The Joint Committee on Conduct shall develop and maintain a respectful workplace policy to address conduct that is inconsistent with the policy direction established for the Legislative Branch as set forth in subsection (1) of this rule but that does not rise to the level of creating a hostile work environment or violating public accommodation law.
+11 (a) The Joint Committee on Conduct shall develop and maintain a 12 respectful workplace policy to address conduct that is inconsistent with the 13 policy direction established for the Legislative Branch as set forth in sub-14 section (1) of this rule but that does not rise to the level of creating a hostile 15 work environment or violating public accommodation law.

-(b) In addition to establishing standards of conduct and giving examples of conduct that violates those standards, the policy shall establish procedures for determining and imposing remedial measures, including but not limited to training, coaching and counseling.
+(b) In addition to establishing standards of conduct and giving examples of conduct that violates those standards, the policy shall establish procedures for determining and imposing remedial measures, including but not limited to training, coaching and counselling.

-(c) For Legislative Branch employees, the policy shall also establish procedures for determining and imposing proportionate discipline when appropriate.
+(c) For Legislative Branch employees, the policy shall also establish pro cedures for determining and imposing proportionate discipline when appro priate.